-In this article, we’ll go over the ASIC design flow process, gate-level physical design, and its specifications.
+In this article, we’ll go over the ASIC design modeling process, gate-level physical design, and its specifications.

 What Is ASIC Design?